-The most significant harm following treatment with valoctocogene roxaparvovec was liver enzyme elevation requiring treatment with corticosteroids (n=106, 79.1%).18 The median duration of corticosteroid treatment was 34.7 weeks.
+The most significant harm following treatment with valoctocogene roxaparvovec was liver enzyme elevation requiring treatment with corticosteroids (n=106, 79.1%).18 The mean duration of corticosteroid treatment was 34.7 weeks.
 Adverse effects due to corticosteroids included acne, insomnia, Cushing's syndrome, and weight gain including 3 serious adverse events (2.2%).
 A total of 17.9% of participants had serious adverse events.
 Common adverse events included headaches (41%), nausea (38%), arthralgia (40%) and fatigue (30%)18 (see Supplement Table D19 for additional details).
-In the phase 1 / 2 trial there was one grade 2 acinar cell carcinoma of the parotid gland assessed as not related to valoctocogene roxaparvovec by vector integration site analyses.30
+In the phase 1 / 2 trial there was one grade 2 acinar cell carcinoma of the parotid gland assessed as not related to valoctocogene roxaparvovec by vector integration site analyses.30 In the phase 3 GENEr8-1 trial, one patient was diagnosed with acute lymphoblastic leukemia 3 years after receiving gene therapy, though not thought to be due to the therapy.32